tomperrine/multics-in-gcp/README.md

 privileged user in the project "SysAdmin".
 This all updates the disk image which keeps state between system boots.

-The second Multics boot uses the generic boot.init file, and depends on the system having been configured by the first run.
+The second Multics boot uses the generic ini file provided with the MR12 package, and depends on the system having been configured by the first run.
 This is the ini file to be used for all subsequent boots.

 # References